 You are able to reduce field credits by the add/drop date listed on the DU registrar's website (or shared in your syllabus) if you make the request to the externship department in writing.
-Do not contact the registrar for externship credit reduction.
+Do not contact the registrar for externship credit reduction and do not attempt to do this on your own.
 To withdraw from an externship or reduce the number of credits after the end of the drop/add period, a student must complete a Drop/Add Petition (located on the Registrar's website).
 This petition will be submitted electronically to the Dean of Student Affairs and Dean of Academic Affairs for consideration in consultation with the externship director.
 You are likely to lose your funds.

 If you wish to increase the number of field credits for your externship after the drop/add period has passed, please contact the externship office to discuss.
 This must be submitted according to the deadlines given by the externship office and by the last day of classes for the relevant semester.
+If you choose to add credit, you will have to pay for the additional credit added.